grafana/agent/docs/api.md

 The request body passed to this endpoint must match the format of [prometheus_instance_config](./configuration-reference.md#prometheus_instance_config) defined in the Configuration Reference.
 The name field of the configuration is ignored and the name in the URL takes precedence.

-By default, the request body is expected to be JSON.
-To pass a YAML config, add a `Content-Type: text/yaml` header to the request.
+The request body must be formatted as YAML.

 Response on success: